JPThiede/AlgorithmicBias-HistoryExtension/README.md

 2. Switch the "Developer Mode" toggle to on.
 3. Click "Load Unpacked Extension" and navigate to the folder containing these files.

+** We can publish the extension to the Chrome Extension Marketplace easily once it is ready for deployment

 ## Proof of Concept:

 This is a very early proof of concept of the extension at the moment, but right now I've shown we can extract history information from a participant's browser, as well as assign them a uniqe, randomized, and persistent ID.
 We have also assigned a timestamp at install time which will limit what we can query from the first 24 hour period.
 Non http/https traffic is ignored in the query, solving the issues that could have arisen from reporting files opened in Chrome